mansueto-institute/household-pulse/README.md

 python3 prod/generate_crosstabs.py LOCAL
 ```

 N.B. the `LOCAL` argument is required to make the workflow run locally.

 For local development can also change the `LOCAL` parameter manually [here](https://github.com/mansueto-institute/household-pulse/blob/main/prod/generate_crosstabs.py#L311)

 ## Change crosstabs structure

-To change the structure of the outputed crosstabs files (e.g. to add in a new crosstab variable), you can change the specified crosstabs variables [here](https://github.com/mansueto-institute/household-pulse/blob/main/prod/generate_crosstabs.py#L320-L321)
+To change the structure of the outputted crosstabs files (e.g. to add in a new crosstab variable), you can change the specified crosstabs variables [here](https://github.com/mansueto-institute/household-pulse/blob/main/prod/generate_crosstabs.py#L320-L321)

 **N.B** make sure you also change the name of the crosstabs files [here](https://github.com/mansueto-institute/household-pulse/blob/main/prod/generate_crosstabs.py#L324-L325) before running otherwise the existing files will be overwritten by the new crosstabs

 ## Run workflow in DataBricks

 Sync with [GitHub](https://docs.databricks.com/repos.html#sync-a-repo-with-git)

 Configure cluster with the following settings

 * 7.3 LTS (includes Apache Spark 3.0.1, Scala 2.12)
 * Enable autoscaling
 * Terminate after 10 minutes of inactivity